-The most famous construction built by human being on Earth is so enormous that for a long time was believed to be the only work of man visible from the moon.
-Although this statement was proved to be wrong, but the Great Wall of China is a magnificent attraction, truly righteous to be called a wonder.
+The most famous construction built by human beings on Earth is so enormous that for a long time was believed to be the only work of man visible from the moon.
+Although this statement was proved to be wrong, the Great Wall of China is a magnificent attraction, truly righteous to be called a wonder.

 It winds up and down for thousands of kilometers from east to the west, stretching across mountains, deserts, and grasslands, just like an ancient restless magnificent dragon.
 The name which it is called by in China, Chang cheng (the long wall), provides a precise definition of what we are talking about.
 The entire wall with all of its branches was found to be 21,196 km.

 Although the wall we see today is mostly built by the Ming Empire, during the 14th century, but the impressive wall is far older than 600 years.
-The construction of the wall began during Qin dynasty in China, about 2500 years ago.
+The construction of the wall began during the Qin dynasty in China, about 2500 years ago.

-In this article we will have a brief look at the impressive Great Wall of China, and provide a complete travel guide to visit this brilliant attraction.
+In this article, we will have a brief look at the impressive Great Wall of China, and provide a complete travel guide to visit this brilliant attraction.

 Stay tuned with us.